JoeHossam/nagwa-task/README.md

 1.  ### Backend (Express)

-    The server listens on port 3001.
+    Once the server is up you can test the API on (http://localhost:3001)[http://localhost:3001].

     #### API Routes